 If there is somebody who can help you with this than fine, but you do not have to go anywhere or meet with anybody.
 It is only between you and God; although first you must hear the Gospel's message which you are hearing already now.

 After your act of repentance you are truly saved and justified; you are declared "not guilty" (Romans 5:1).

-You are now free from the power of sin and Satan (Colossians 2:15).
+You are now free from the power of sin, curse of the Law and Satan (Colossians 2:15).

 As well it is good to know that God, who wants all people to be saved and to come to a knowledge of the truth, gives us the repentance, it is not from within us (1 Timothy 2:4; 2 Timothy 2:25).
 We must to hear the Gospel and call on Him and ask for it, although there are many cases when God is speaking to people through circumstances and life events in order may they be saved.
 And I pray may they recognize it.

-Open your heart and listen to Jesus Words:
+Open your heart and listen to our Lord's Jesus Words:

 "Declare what is to be, present it - let them take counsel together.
 Who foretold this long ago, who declared it from the distant past?
 Was it not I, the LORD?
 And there is no God apart from me, a righteous God and a Savior; there is none but Me.
-Turn (repent) to Me and be saved, all you ends of the earth; for I Am God, and there is no other.
+Turn (repent, that is change your mind and go to HIm) to Me and be saved, all you ends of the earth; for I Am God, and there is no other.
 By myself I have sworn, my mouth has uttered in all integrity a Word that will not be revoked: Before Me every knee will bow; by Me every tongue will swear (Isaiah 45:21-22; Romans 14:11).

 For this reason "seek the LORD while He may be found; call on Him while He is near" (Isaiah 55:6).